guox18/rewind-sh/README.md

 - [ ] Complete background process management implementation and tests
 - [ ] Add macOS compatibility
 - [ ] Explore high-performance overlayfs backend in privileged Linux environments

-## Delivery Notes

-- `--paths` is the recommended primary interface for defining protected scope.
-- `--workdir` and `--monitor-paths` are kept for compatibility.
-- Shell-escape prevention coverage will continue to expand for argument/path variants.